 Minoxidil has been proposed as a solution to speed up hair regrowth in those with telogen effluvium.
 This topical hair loss solution may prolong the anagen phase of the hair growth cycle, preventing hairs from entering the shedding phase prematurely .
 While more practical research is needed to confirm this link, one study suggests that minoxidil may also reduce hair shedding in those with chronic TE .

 Diet is a factor in many TE triggers.
 Whether your TE is due to sudden weight loss, iron deficiency, or excessive vitamin A consumption, you may need to make dietary adjustments to speed up the recovery process.
 Eating a balanced diet can also keep the rest of your hair looking and feeling healthy, so it’s a vital part of any hair restoration strategy.

 There’s limited evidence to suggest that vitamin supplements can improve telogen effluvium symptoms.
-Find out more in our complete guide to hair supplements.

 When your hair begins to regrow after TE, it typically grows back at the same rate as the rest of your hair.
 TE doesn’t damage your hair follicles, so when the telogen phase is complete, most of the follicles should return to the growth phase, and start producing healthy hair again.